Jmemon/Arxiver/README.md

-Note: Full pipeline is on branch EvalTool. main is only a test app.
+Note: Full pipeline is on branch rag_on_cloud. main is only a test app.

 Aiming to be a research tool that can spin up chatbots with strong knowledge of some user-specified research area.
 After some direction from the user, the tool will download a set of papers (currently from arxiv), index them, and run queries through a RAG pipeline.